Federal Holidays

 The origins of Juneteenth can be traced back to June 19, 1865, when General Granger read General Order No. 3 in Galveston, Texas, announcing the emancipation of enslaved African Americans in the state.
 As word spread, African American communities rejoiced, marking the date as a milestone in their fight for freedom.

 The journey to Juneteenth becoming a federal holiday took many years of advocacy and recognition.
 In 1980, Texas officially recognized Juneteenth as a state holiday.
-Over the next several decades, 40 more states recognized the holiday and, in 2021, President Joe Biden officially signed into law a bill that named June 19 a federal holiday.
+Over the next several decades, 40 more states recognized the holiday.
+In 2021, June 19 was officially designated a federal holiday.

 Is Columbus Day a Federal Holiday?

-Yes, Columbus Day is recognized as a federal holiday in the United States.
-It is observed on the second Monday of October each year and has traditionally been a day to honor the achievements of Christopher Columbus, the Italian explorer who is often credited with discovering America.
+Yes, Columbus Day is a federal holiday in the United States, but it’s one of the most inconsistently recognized.
+It’s observed on the second Monday in October each year and has traditionally been a day to honor the achievements of Christopher Columbus—the Italian explorer who is often credited with discovering America.

-However, many people have begun celebrating Indigenous Peoples Day instead, arguing that Columbus brought tragedy for the native peoples of the Americas and should not be honored with a holiday.
-This movement seeks to acknowledge and celebrate the rich cultures and contributions of the Native American and Indigenous peoples who were already living in the Americas when Columbus arrived.
+However, many people celebrate Indigenous Peoples’ Day on this date instead, arguing that Columbus is not an appropriate person to celebrate, having brought tragedy for the native peoples of the Americas.
+This movement seeks to acknowledge and celebrate the rich cultures and contributions of the Native Americans and Indigenous Peoples living in the Americas when Columbus arrived.